We have insider tips to help you enjoy the museum!

 The room full of toy trains and a full size fishing boat with toy fish.
 (Note: If this room gets too crowded with older kids — which happens only occasionally — the stairway area is best to avoid, since some older kids whose parents are not in the room will run full speed up and down the stairs.
 When this happens, you can always wander elsewhere and then come back when this room has calmed down.)

 The vibraphones and drums to play in the main open area.

 Note: We are former members of the Bay Area Discovery Museum, but have no current business connections with them.

 Parking and Facilities

-The museum has free parking, and is a short Uber, Lyft or taxi ride from the Sausalito Ferry pier.
+The Bay Area Discovery Museum Sausalito has free parking, and is a short Uber, Lyft or taxi ride from the Sausalito Ferry pier.
 The museum staff are happy to call a return taxi for you from the front desk if you ask them to do so.

-The only nearby restaurants open during the daylight hours are the Presidion Yacht Club bar (call ahead for operating hours, as they vaty), as well as gourmet-focused Murray Circle and its informal companion Farley Bar, both of which serve excellemt but expensive food.
+The only nearby family restaurants open during the daylight hours are the gourmet-focused Murray Circle and its informal companion Farley Bar, both of which serve excellent but expensive food.
 The diverse restaurants of downtown Sausalito are about a mile away (a lovely walk if kids are old enough, but much too far for the little ones) or a short drive by car.